 More than 60 percent of the rangelands that Utah's big game animals rely on in the winter are on private land.
-Utah's Cooperative Wildlife Management Unit (CWMU) program works with landowners to preserve these lands, to make them good habitat for wildlife and to provide more access to public hunters.
+Utah's Cooperative Wildlife Management Unit (CWMU) program works with landowners to preserve these lands, improve the habitat and provide more access to public hunters.